 In 2014, X Japan headlined a colossal show at New York’s famed Madison Square Garden.

 The documentary film We Are X, chronicling the history of X Japan, premiered at the Sundance Film Festival in January 2016 and won the award for Best Editing.
 The film then won an award at the SXSW Film Festival, followed by a worldwide release in over 20 countries and 27 international film festivals.

 In January 2017, band leader Yoshiki held 2 sold-out concerts at Carnegie Hall, performing original classical compositions and orchestral versions of X Japan’s songs with the Tokyo Philharmonic Orchestra.

 The We Are X Original Soundtrack was released on March 3, 2017, hitting #1 on the UK Rock Chart and dominating music charts worldwide.
 The following day, X Japan headlined a live concert at Wembley Arena in London.

 In May 2017, the band’s future was threatened when Yoshiki was forced to undergo emergency neck surgery, requiring artificial disc replacement after years of intense drumming.

 In December 2017, the We Are X DVD, Blu-ray, and vinyl soundtrack LP were released, topping sales charts worldwide.

 X Japan recently announced the release of the band’s first new studio album in over twenty years, which will be available worldwide in 2018.

-Coachella 2018 will mark not only X Japan’s return to the U.S., but Yoshiki’s return to playing drums since his surgery.
+Coachella 2018 marked not only X Japan’s return to the U.S., but Yoshiki’s first concerts playing drums since his surgery.